kishanku56/Dual-discriminator-GAN-with-self-attention/README.md

 3. **Dual-Discriminator GAN (D2GAN)**
 4. **Dual-Discriminator GAN + Self-Attention**

-The goal is to study the effect of self-attention and dual-discriminator training on image quality, diversity, and stability.
+The final goal was to integrate self attention mechanism in a dual discriminator GAN, improving diversity as well as quality.

 ---